 MAP is a private, painless and gentle technique that can be conducted from the comfort and seclusion of your own home.
 You are relaxed, awake, aware and in control of the process the entire time.
 You can also measure the results for yourself.

-This service is a unique opportunity to address any fears and emotions you may have regarding becoming or being an ostomate in a new way from a different perspective.
+This service is a unique opportunity to address any fears and emotions you may have regarding becoming an ostomate using a new approach based on recent breakthroughs in neuroscience.
 It also provides a means of reducing other worries and concerns that are creating stress, anxiety and emotional upset.

 MAP sessions can be of benefit to partners and family members of ostomates as well to ensure the transition is embraced by all.
 Sessions are available to ostomates and the general public both within Australia and overseas, and is a powerful, positive process that can change your life.